 “High security standards in place at most financial organizations are yielding concrete results and the financial services industry is doing security right.
 In addition, hybrid cloud environments are dominant at financial services organizations, allowing for better visibility into and management of sensitive data.”

-Finance also comes out relatively well compared to organizations of comparable size in other industries, at number five for incident probability and number six for incident cost out of nine industries.
+Finance also comes out relatively well for system intrusion compared to organizations of comparable size in other industries, at number five for incident probability and number six for incident cost out of nine industries.

 Database Size and Security Posture Make a Difference